SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

       - Provides :term:`Data Points` for AC apparent power measurement.
 Supports single phase, multi phase and total apparent power measurements.
       - :ref:`metering`
-    * - BiDirFlexMgmt
-      - Functional profile for Energy Management Systems (EMS) that feature a bidirectional communication interface with a flexibility manager (e.g., utility company / grid operator).
-The interface allows both the retrieval of current data and the targeted control of power at the grid connection point via defined data points.
-      - :ref:`sgcp`
     * - BufferStorageCtrl
       - This :term:`Functional Profile` type extends the **HeatPumpBase** :term:`Functional Profile` type.
 It provides :term:`Data Points` to read temperature from and control heat pump buffer storage devices.